paperless-ngx/paperless-ngx/docs/configuration.rst

 Paperless can make use of `Tika <https://tika.apache.org/>`_ and `Gotenberg <https://gotenberg.dev/>`_ for parsing and converting "Office" documents (such as ".doc", ".xlsx" and ".odt").
+Tika and Gotenberg are also needed to allow parsing of E-Mails (.eml).

 If you wish to use this, you must provide a Tika server and a Gotenberg server, configure their endpoints, and enable the feature.

 PAPERLESS_TIKA_ENABLED=<bool>